davidydu/OAI-OTEL-bench/README.md

 This project collects OpenTelemetry traces for various OpenAI agent use cases.
 Example scripts live under `src/examples/` and the OpenAI Agents SDK is included as a submodule in `src/openai_agents`.

-The benchmarks run according to `config.yaml`, which by default defines the same four scenarios that shipped in the original prototype (`echo`, `cot`, `rag`, and `pydantic`).
+The benchmarks run according to `config.yaml`, which lists the scenarios to execute.
 Additional benchmarks can be added by creating a module under `src/benchmarks/` with a `run` coroutine and referencing it in the config file.
+The repository currently includes examples such as `deterministic` and `parallelization` in addition to the original `echo`, `cot`, `rag`, and `pydantic` demos.

 Tracing is handled in each benchmark via the `run_with_tracing` helper.
 We call